Adding Value to Your Small Business Client Relationships

 Depending on your skill-set and preferences, you may consider the following services that are a natural extension of the tax work you already do.

-Tax planning sessions
+- Tax planning sessions

-Post busy season de-brief sessions
+- Post-busy season de-brief sessions

 A post-busy season de-brief session with a client can allow you to share lessons learned, help them avoid pitfalls, and set everyone up for better collaboration next time.

-Review buy/sell agreement with partners
+- Review buy/sell agreement with partners

-Help with succession planning
+- Help with succession planning

-Charitable contributions consultation
+- Charitable contributions consultation

-Budget, including cash flow budget
+- Budget, including cash flow budget

-As such, tax matters are rarely seen as urgent or important – but rather as a periodic nuisance.
-By following up and coaching them through the steps, you add a layer of accountability and support that many will appreciate.
-Sometimes, a monthly check-in call to remind them to organize their records, or a patient email follow up regarding a document they must bring in, can go a long way towards a better working relationship.
+Your small business clients are professionals in their own right.
+However, taxes are not their line of business.
+As such, tax matters are rarely seen as urgent or important but rather as a periodic nuisance.
+By following up and coaching them through the steps of preparing for the tax filings, you add a layer of accountability and support that many owners will appreciate.
+Sometimes, a monthly check-in call to remind them to organize their records, or an email reminder regarding a document they must bring in, can go a long way towards a better working relationship.